BIOGRAPHY

 As a soloist he proposed with the following orchestras: Teatro Comunale of Bologna (Italy), Teatro Comunale G. Verdi of Trieste (Italy), Teatro Sociale of Rovigo (Italy), Orchestra Filarmonica of Bacau (Romania), Orchestra Camerata Almagro of Buenos Aires (Argentine), USP Filarmonica of Ribeirão Preto (Brazil), Orchestra Filarmonica de Gran Canaria (Spain).

-He represented Italy at six of the last editions of the World Tango Cumbre (Seville-Spain, Valparaiso-Chile, Bariloche-Argentine, Seinajoki-Finland, Zarate-Argentine, Melilla-Spain);he was also a guest at the 23rd Festival del Caribe - Fiesta del Fuego in Santiago and Guantanamo (Cuba), at the 23rd International Tango Festival in Granada (Spain), at the 3rd International Tango Festival in Barcelona (Spain '13), in three editions of Pourpre Périgord Jazz Festival in Bergerac (France), at Metastasio Jazz in Prato (Italy) and on live at Italian National Radio, RAI Radio3 La stanza della musica and RAI Radio1 Brasil.
+He represented Italy at seven last editions of the World Tango Cumbre (Seville-Spain, Valparaiso-Chile, Bariloche-Argentine, Seinajoki-Finland, Zarate-Argentine, Melilla-Spain, Granada-Spain); he was also a guest at the 23rd Festival del Caribe in Santiago and Guantanamo (Cuba), at the 23rd International Tango Festival in Granada (Spain), at the 3rd International Tango Festival in Barcelona (Spain '13), in three editions of Pourpre Périgord Jazz Festival in Bergerac (France), at Metastasio Jazz in Prato (Italy) and on live at Italian National Radio, RAI Radio3 La stanza della musica and RAI Radio1 Brasil.

-In Buenos Aires he performed at the Festival y Mundial del Tango BA 2025, in the Auditorium of the Universidad Nacional de las Artes (UNA), in the hall of the Escuela de Música Popular de Avellaneda (EMPA) and live on Radio Nacional Argentina, as well as in various clubs in Buenos Aires such as the prestigious Cientro Cultural Torquato Tasso, the Bebop Club, the Clásica y Moderna, the Club Social Cambalache and the Cientro Cultural La Recoleta.
+In Buenos Aires he performed at the Festival y Mundial del Tango BA 2025, in the Auditorium of the Universidad Nacional de las Artes (UNA), in the hall of the Escuela de Música Popular de Avellaneda (EMPA) and live on Radio Nacional Argentina, as well as in various clubs in the city such as the prestigious Torquato Tasso, the Bebop Club, the Clásica y Moderna, the Club Social Cambalache and the Centro Cultural La Recoleta.

 He was interviewed many times by argentinean TV Solo Tango, the Argentine National Radio, Radio La 2x4 Tango and for Argentine magazines Fractura Expuesta and Diario Folk; also he's mentioned inside the Tango's Dictionary of Catalunya (Casa America Catalunya-Barcelona).

-He is regularly invited as a teacher Board in masterclasses or as a concert soloist in festivals in Europe and America; in Spain at the Conservatory of Music of Albacete, Jaén, Lliría, Seville and Valencia; in Netherlands at the Conservatory of Music of Utrecht; in Brazil in the USP and UNAERP Universities of Ribeirão Preto (São Paulo) and EMAC-UFG of Goiânia (Goiás); in Argentine at the Superior Conservatory of Music Manuel De Falla of Buenos Aires.
+As a teacher he is regularly invited to hold masterclasses and workshops on Latin American music in Europe and particularly in Spain and South America: at the Conservatory of Music of Albacete, Jaén, Lliría, Seville and Valencia (Spain); at the Conservatory of Music of Utrecht (Netherlands); in the USP and UNAERP Universities of Ribeirão Preto (São Paulo) and EMAC-UFG of Goiânia (Goiás) in Brazil; at the Superior Conservatory of Music Manuel De Falla of Buenos Aires in Argentine.

-He was the creator of the International Festival Fiato al Brasile and the artistic director from 2012 to 2017.
+He was the creator of the International Festival Fiato al Brasile in Faenza, also covering the role of artistic director from 2012 to 2017.

-Silvio Zalambani is graduated in Saxophone, Clarinet and Jazz music; he has a saxophone educator since 1999 at the Antonio Scontrino National Conservatory of Music in Trapani (Italy) and since 2016 he is also teaching Jazz Saxophone and Jazz History too.
+Silvio Zalambani is graduated in Saxophone, Clarinet and Jazz music, he is a saxophone educator since 1999 at the Antonio Scontrino National Conservatory of Music in Trapani (Italy), which was converted to Jazz Saxophone in 2025; since 2016 he has also taught Jazz History at the same institute.